-Block and unblock all pipes to ensure that low flow and high flow faults are reported correctly (note that there is a default delay of 90 seconds before a flow fault is reported).
+Block and unblock all pipes to ensure that low flow and high flow faults are reported correctly.
+There is a default delay of 120 seconds before a flow fault is reported (this delay is configurable).

 Disconnect the battery and then the mains power supply to ensure that power supply faults are reported correctly.